 - From the Manage dashboard, expand Master Images on the right.

 Enter values in the following fields:

-- Master image: Select an existing master image.
-This is the base image that is used to create the new master image.
+- Master image: Select an existing image.
+This is the base image that is used to create the new image.

-- Name: Enter a name for the new master image.
+- Name: Enter a name for the new image.

 - Subscription: Select either the Citrix-managed subscription or one of your customer-managed Azure subscriptions.
 For details, see Azure subscriptions.

 - If using the Citrix-managed subscription, select No connectivity or a previously created connection.